zuozhenggh/learning-library/data-management-library/security/advanced-security/tde/restore-before-tde/restore-before-tde.md

 Estimated Lab Time: 10 minutes

+### Objectives
+Optional
+- Restore the database to it's pre-TDE state in order to repeat the labs

+### Prerequisites
+This lab assumes you have:
+- An Oracle Free Tier or Paid Cloud account (Always Free is not supported)
+- SSH Keys
+- Have successfully connected to the workshop machine

 ## Steps to complete this lab

 1. Open a SSH session on your DBSec-Lab VM as Oracle User